Memal7/kcna/02_container-orchestration.md

 - Container orchestration systems provide a way to build a cluster of multiple servers and host the containers on top.
 - Most container orchestration systems consist of two parts: a control plane (old name: master node) responsible for managing the containers and worker nodes that host the containers.
 - Kubernetes is an open-source container orchestration software for automating deployment, scaling, and management of containerized applications.
 It's in the industry most established and widely used container orchestration system.
+- K8s ist mostly used as an abbreviation of Kubernetes, while there's 8 letters between K and s.

 ---